-The Philosophy of “Challenge – The Next Step” is to assist in the further development of respect, resilience and responsibility.
-It is intentionally aimed at Year 9 students in their development through a changing and challenging time of their lives.
-We believe that we cannot grow without challenges and through them we learn.
-The program is year-long, gender specific and Bible-based one that aims to walk students through a year of developmental awareness to equip them with the characteristics that are needed to not only survive in this world, but to make a positive contribution.
+The program is gender specific which allows for some focused discussions about the journey of becoming a man or woman as well as being Bible-based giving a solid foundation for their beliefs and values to be based on.
+It aims to walk students through a year of developmental awareness to equip them with the characteristics that are needed to not only survive in this world but to make a positive contribution.
 It encourages the role of mentors as extra guidance in the life of each student.

-Through challenges, discussion and reflection growth occurs.
-As teachers and parents it is important to be intentional about developing young people into adults of the future.
+Through challenges, discussion and reflection, growth occurs.
+As teachers and parents, it is important to be intentional about developing young people into the adults of the future.